Does Car Insurance Cover Theft? Stolen Car Coverage Explained

 During this phase, you’ll also be asked to provide a list of personal items that might have been inside the car as these might be covered separately under homeowners or renters insurance.

 Once the claim is filed, the insurance company will start an investigation.
 This process allows the insurance provider to validate the claim and determine the circumstances of the auto theft.
-An insurance adjuster will be assigned to your case and may ask for additional details such as spare keys, financial records or recent photos of the car.

 They’ll also review the police report and may check for any liens on the vehicle.
 This phase ensures the claim is genuine and not a case of insurance fraud.
-Many insurance companies have a waiting period (often 30 days) to see if the car might be recovered before proceeding with compensation.

 If the vehicle isn’t recovered during the waiting period or is found but deemed a total loss due to damages.
-Then the insurance company will pay you based on your policy’s terms.
+Then the insurance company will pay you based on your auto policy’s terms.

 If you have comprehensive coverage, you’ll be paid for the car’s actual cash value (ACV) at the time of theft minus the deductible.
 ACV is the car’s original value minus depreciation.

-Once the claim amount is determined and agreed upon, the insurance company will issue a payout.
 If there’s a loan or lease on the stolen vehicle.
 Then the insurance payout might go first to the lienholder to pay off the outstanding amount and any remaining funds will go to the policyholder.

 Example Scenario